HAFLQ: Heterogeneous Adaptive Federated LoRA Fine-tuned LLM with Quantization: Numerical Results

-Fig.~\ref{Accuracy_comparison} presents the classification accuracy of the global model on the 20 News Group classification test set as the number of communication rounds increases.
-Our methods, Importance-based Parameters Freezing Adaptive Aggregation LoRA (IFALoRA) and Importance-based Parameters Truncation Adaptive Aggregation LoRA (ITALoRA), are shown with fast convergence.
-We also compared three other algorithms: (1) Homogeneous LoRA (HomLoRA) $r=2$, where all clients and cloud server use LoRA with a rank of 2; (2) HomLoRA $r=16$, where all clients and cloud server use LoRA with a rank of 16; and (3) IFZLoRA, which utilizes zero-padding aggregation compared to IFALoRA.
-The results indicate that HomLoRA $r=2$ fails to converge, and IFZLoRA converges slowly with significantly lower accuracy than our TrALoRA and IFALoRA.
-Our methods achieve accuracy close to that of HomLoRA $r=16$, where all clients use the highest rank.
+Fig.~\ref{Accuracy_comparison} presents the classification accuracy of the global model on the Banking77 classification test set as the number of communication rounds increases.
+In this experiment, we set the available bandwidth for each client to $B_0 = 100$ MHz, ensuring that communication bandwidth is not a limiting factor for FL parameter uploads.
+Our methods, importance-based parameter freezing adaptive aggregation LoRA (IFALoRA) and importance-based parameter truncation adaptive aggregation LoRA (ITALoRA), yield fast convergence.
+We also compared with three other algorithms: (1) homogeneous LoRA (HomLoRA) $r=2$, where all clients and the cloud server use LoRA with a rank of 2; (2) HomLoRA $r=8$, where all clients and the cloud server use LoRA with a rank of 8; and (3) IFZLoRA, which utilizes zero-padding aggregation compared to IFALoRA.
+The results indicate that HomLoRA $r=2$ fails to converge, and IFZLoRA converges slowly with significantly lower accuracy than our ITALoRA and IFALoRA.
+Our methods achieve accuracies close to that of HomLoRA $r=8$, where all clients use the highest rank.

-The Table \ref{tab:Evaluation_results_on_20_News_text_classification} presents the performance of five different methods on the 20 News text classification task after 50 and 100 communication rounds.
+Table \ref{tab:Evaluation_results_on_20_News_text_classification} presents the performance of five different methods on the Banking77 text classification task after 50 and 100 communication rounds.
 The values are averaged over experiments with different random seeds, and the table also records the average total parameter size uploaded by 10 clients per communication round.
-Specifically, HomLoRA with rank 16 achieves the highest accuracy but requires the largest communication size.
+Specifically, HomLoRA with rank 8 achieves the highest accuracy but requires the largest communication size.
 In contrast, IFALoRA and ITALoRA manage to achieve nearly comparable accuracy with significantly smaller communication sizes, demonstrating a good balance between performance and efficiency.
 HomLoRA with rank 2 shows poor performance, indicating a lack of convergence, while IFZLoRA improves over HomLoRA r = 2 but still lags behind ITALoRA and IFALoRA in terms of accuracy.